heremaps/here-data-sdk-cpp/docs/GettingStartedGuide.md

 )
 ```

+## Reference Documentation

+The API reference documentation for the HERE OLP Edge SDK C++ is available at https://heremaps.github.io/here-olp-edge-sdk-cpp/.

 ## Examples

 * [Read example](dataservice-read-catalog-example.md) shows how to read metadata from an OLP catalog and download a specific partition data from a catalog layer.